 Talk to a Friend

 If you’re missing your friends and loved ones from home during the holidays, then make sure you talk to them!
-With today’s modern technology you can send a lengthy email and receive a reply within hours; chat face to face on skype, or even write a long hand-written letter to send by snail-mail if you want to go the old-fashioned route, which can be much more special and touching.
+With today’s modern technology, you can send a lengthy email and receive a reply within hours; chat face to face on skype, or even write a long hand-written letter to send by snail-mail if you want to go the old-fashioned route, which can be much more special and touching.
 Christmas cards and letters are a great way to let people back home know you’re thinking of them, without needing to break the bank with expensive postage costs if you were to send a parcel instead.
 Even if you don’t want to worry people by telling them you’ve been struggling, you might be surprised by how supportive they are, and how much better you will feel after having a long and honest chat with your bestie – maybe even over a glass of wine!

 When you’re missing home it might seem that the best thing to do is try to smother your feelings and not think about home at all.
-But sometimes reminiscing about what was so great about the holiday traditions of home can help you cheer you up as well.
+But sometimes reminiscing about what was so great about the holiday traditions of home can help you cheer yourself up as well.
 Make a list (or write a blog post!) about the things you most love about the holidays back home and enjoy those memories.
 Then see if you can incorporate any of those traditions into your current celebrations at all.
 But definitely don’t forget to also…

 Celebrate Where You Are